Question: When you see other women like you who are in nice relationships, do you wonder how they got there?

 We love being right so we subconsciously sabotage our chances, all in the name of allowing us that yummy ‘see I told you so!’ stance.

 (I didn’t believe this either at first, but it’s true.)

 2. It gives us an excuse not to try – really try.

 We either do nothing (the ‘oh, I’m just waiting to meet him organically’ approach) OR we keep repeating unsuccessful experiences and finding someone else to blame, instead of taking personal responsibility for making our life happier by making love happen.

 3. It sends a signal to the good, available men: Don’t waste your time.

-Once I admitted I needed a man some big barriers seemed to fade.
+Once I stopped the lie and admitted I needed a man, big barriers seemed to fade.